shahzaibtariqbutt/symfony-jwt-starter-kit/README.md

 Add your scheduled tasks here as your project grows.

 Example:
-- `bin/console app:your:command` - every hour
+- `bin/console app:users:deletion:perform` - every day at 6pm